+ How To Add This Control To Your Project (Click to Expand)

 Fullscreen UI

-ARC's last virtual desktop is the fullscreen user interface viewer.
+ARC's last virtual desktop is the fullscreen user interface view.
 When editing a user interface, select the Make this the default fullscreen interface option, and the interface will load in the fullscreen tab.

-When a project loads, the fullscreen interface can be displayed rather than the default robot skills view.
+The fullscreen interface can be displayed when a project loads rather than the default robot skills view.
 View the Project Details menu option and select Auto Focus the Default skill When Loading option.

 Multiple User Interfaces

-More than one user interface can be created, although only one interface can be viewed fullscreen at a time.
-To have the user interface change programmatically, or by button presses, use the ShowControl() script command.
+You can create more than one user interface, although You can view only one interface fullscreen at a time.
+To have the user interface change programmatically or by button presses, use the ShowControl() script command.
 This command is available in EZ-Script, Javascript, and Python.

 The ShowControl() script command will push the new specified user interface on top of the stack.
 That means you can navigate to the previous user interface with CloseControl().